JBZoo/CI-Report-Converter/README.md

         Assert::assertTrue(true);
     }
 }

 ```

-See what happens under the hood.
+What happens under the hood.
+Also, see source file [as ready-to-use examples](tests/examples/CheckStyleExamples.php).

 ```shell
 cd  ~/your/project/root/directory